Procurement

 Download Now

-What is the Strategic Sourcing Process?
+What is Strategic Sourcing and Why It Matters?

 The strategic sourcing process is a step-by-step approach to procurement that aims to streamline all purchasing activities in an organization’s procurement lifecycle and thus build the foundation for a lasting vendor relationship.